Long-term Evolution of Relativistic Unmagnetized Collisionless Shocks: Discussion and Conclusions

-The generation of large-scale magnetic structures is enabled by the plasma cavitation instability over the turbulent shock precursor (Sec.~\ref{sec:evolution}), which gives rise to a broadband magnetic wavenumber spectrum at the end of the simulation (Fig.~\hyperref[fig:statistics]{\ref*{fig:statistics}(f)}).
+The shock exhibits rich spatiotemporal dynamics, characterized by bursts of magnetized plasma cavity generation and oscillations in the sign of their polarity (Sec.~\ref{sec:evolution}).
+The cavitation instability enables the formation of large-scale magnetic structures over the turbulent shock precursor, giving rise to a broadband magnetic wavenumber spectrum at the end of the simulation (Fig.~\hyperref[fig:statistics]{\ref*{fig:statistics}(f)}).
 The spectrum extends from the large energy-containing scale, characterized by the transverse coherence scale $\lambda$, down to plasma microscales $\sim c/\omega_{\rm p}$.
 Empirically, we find that $\lambda$ measured immediately ahead of the shock is proportional to $\Delta x_{\rm cav}$, where $\Delta x_{\rm cav}$ is the distance between the shock and the upstream location of cavity birth (Fig.~\hyperref[fig:statistics]{\ref*{fig:statistics}(d)}).
 Beyond the duration of our simulation, an upper limit on $\lambda(t)$ may be obtained by assuming that the distance $\Delta x_{\rm cav}$ scales linearly with the size of the precursor $\ell_{\rm prec}$, which is set by the scattering length of the highest energy particles.
 The upstream scattering length $\ell_{\rm scatt}\propto \gamma^2$ \citep{Lemoine2019c}.
 This implies $\lambda \propto t$, assuming the shock keeps accelerating particles to higher energy as $\gamma_{\rm max}(t)\propto t^{1/2}$ (see Sec.~\ref{sec:acc}).
 A linear growth rate for $\lambda$ presents a potentially favorable scenario for particle acceleration; it suggests that the ratio $\lambda/R_{\rm L}(\gamma_{\rm max})\sim \varepsilon_B^{1/2}(\lambda\omega_{\rm p}/c)(\gamma_{\rm max}/\gamma_0)^{-1}$ grows over time and converges toward the Bohm limit ($\lambda \sim R_{\rm L}(\gamma_{\max})$).
 While these results are encouraging, we caution the reader that extrapolations beyond the time span of our simulation are uncertain, and the scaling $\lambda\propto t$ is only an optimistic estimate.